A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-where the new function $f_{mask}(\nu,\Delta p_l)$ is the (real and positive) ``mask'' function provides an analog of \cref{eq:2Dcorrelation}. \figPhCycleDemo With appropriate choice of the mask function, the masked norm $N(\Delta\nu_{q,r})$ will indeed only rise to a maximum for the choice of $\Delta\nu_{q,r}$ that aligns the transients.
-For example, consider a mask function that is uniform along $l$ and significantly exceeds 0 along $\nu$ only in a bandwidth of similar size to the linewidth.
-The solid blue line indicating the artefactual pathway $\Delta p = 0$ shows the presence of signal, in contrast to \cref{fig:aligned_PhCycle_Demo}, which has a mod square of 0.25 as indicated by the bolder blue line.
-In the example of \cref{eq:simplesignal,fig:PhCycleDemo}, this choice of $f_{mask}$ would lead to a masked norm for properly aligned signal ($\sim 1$) approximately twice that of the masked norm for the unaligned signal (a contribution of $\sim0.25$ for each value of $\Delta p$ for a total of $\sim0.5$).
-Thus, attempting to optimize $N(\Delta \nu_{q,r}$ for this choice of $f_{mask}$ would result in aligned signal.
-A mask function that is uniform along $\nu$ and only nonzero for $\Delta p_l=+1$ (the expected coherence pathway of \cref{sec:simpleSignal}) would lead to a similar optimization, while masking along both $\Delta p$ and $\nu$ leads to a $\sim1:0.25$ improvement here. \paragraph{} Thus, to align signal in the presence of phase cycling, one typically constructs a $f_{mask}(\nu,\Delta p_l)$ that is nonzero along $\nu$ only over a bandwidth slightly smaller than the (unaligned) signal and nonzero along $\Delta p_l$ only for values of $\Delta p_l$ where the signal or significant artifacts appear.
-Then, one iteratively optimizes the masked version of \cref{eq:2Dcorrelation3}:
+where the new function $f_{mask}(\nu,\Delta p_l)$ is the (real and positive) ``mask'' function. \figPhCycleDemo With an appropriate choice of the mask function, the masked norm $N'$ will indeed only rise to a maximum for the choice of $\Delta\nu_{j,k}$ that aligns the transients. \paragraph{refer to example} For instance, consider a mask function that is uniform along $\Delta p$ and significantly exceeds 0 along $\nu$ only in a bandwidth of similar size to the linewidth.
+In the example of \cref{eq:maskedCorrel}, only 2 of the 4 peaks observed in \cref{fig:misalignedPhCycleDemo}, each peak with an energy of $0.25$, would contribute to the calculated masked norm.
+Thus, the masked norm for properly aligned signal ($\sim1$) would exhibit $\sim 2\times$ greater energy than that of the masked norm for the unaligned signal ($\sim 0.5$).
+Attempting to optimize $N'(\Delta \nu_{j,k})$ for this choice of $f_{mask}$ therefore would result in aligned signal.
+Considering $f_{mask}$ of opposite construction -- this time uniform along $\nu$ and only nonzero for $\Delta p_l=+1$ (the expected coherence pathway of \cref{eq:simpleSignal}) would lead to a similar optimization.
+Meanwhile, a $f_{mask}$ selective along both $\Delta p$ and $\nu$ would lead to a $4\times$ greater energy of the masked norm for the aligned signal relative to the energy of the unaligned signal -- \ie, a 4-fold preference for aligned signal over unaligned signal. \paragraph{} Thus, to align signal in the presence of phase cycling, one should construct a $f_{mask}(\nu,\Delta p_l)$ that is nonzero along $\nu$ only over a bandwidth similar to that of the signal and nonzero along $\Delta p_l$ only for values of $\Delta p_l$ where the signal or significant artefacts appear.
+Then, one can iteratively optimize the masked version of the 2D mean-field correlation function shown in \cref{eq:2Dcorrelation3}: